featuremesh/demos/README.md

 docker compose ps
 ```

-You should see all services with "Up" or "healthy" status.
+You should see all services with "Healthy" status.

 ### Test FeatureMesh serving:
 ```bash